codechiefVignesh/kineticStrands/README.md

 ### 7. Access the Application

-Open the following URL in your browser:
+Open the following URL in the browser:

 ```
 http://localhost:5173